realworldocaml/book/book/data-serialization/README.md

 (this (is an) (s expression))
 ```

-S-expressions play a major role in Core, effectively acting as the
+S-expressions play a major role in Base and Core, effectively acting
-default serialization format.
-Indeed, we've encountered s-expressions
+as the default serialization format.
+Indeed, we've encountered
-multiple times already, including in [Error
+s-expressions multiple times already, including in [Error
 Handling](error-handling.html#error-handling){data-type=xref},
 [Functors](functors.html#functors){data-type=xref}, and [First Class
 Modules](first-class-modules.html#first-class-modules){data-type=xref}.

 This chapter will go into s-expressions in more depth.
-In particular, we'll
+In particular,
-discuss:
+we'll discuss:

-- The details of the s-expression format, including how to parse it while
+- The details of the s-expression format, including how to parse it
-  generating good error messages for debugging malformed inputs
+  while generating good error messages for debugging malformed inputs

 - How to generate s-expressions from arbitrary OCaml types

-- How to use custom type annotations to control the exact printing behavior
+- How to use custom type annotations to control the exact printing
-  for s-expression converters
+  behavior for s-expression converters

-- How to integrate s-expressions into your interfaces, in particular how to
+- How to integrate s-expressions into your interfaces, in particular
-  add s-expression converters to a module without breaking abstraction
+  how to add s-expression converters to a module without breaking
-  boundaries
+  abstraction boundaries

 We'll tie this together at the end of the chapter with a simple s-expression
 formatted configuration file for a web server